- Advanced Technology Meters

 - Community Impact

 - Honors and Achievements

-JEA provides more than 330,000 customers with over 120 million gallons of safe, high-quality drinking water every day.
+JEA provides an estimated 357,000 customers with over 120 million gallons of safe, high-quality drinking water every day.
 And while we have plenty of water right now, a growing population and economy will increase demand in the future.

 Water Supply Today

 Virtually all the water JEA supplies to customers comes from a vast underground source called the Floridan aquifer.
 It is our best and most cost-effective source.
 Continually recharged by rainwater, this very pure water requires comparatively little treatment

 Learn How JEA's Water System Works

 Water Supply Options for the Future

 There are several possible solutions for ensuring a sustainable water supply in the future.
 While JEA has already implemented robust conservation initiatives and an expansive reclaimed water system for irrigation purposes, one promising approach is purified water.

 Other potential solutions include surface water treatment and desalination, however each of these comes with higher costs and complexity.
 As other utilities have demonstrated positive environmental impacts through water purification, JEA has committed